 Depending on where one lives and where the school is located, the commute could take a very long time.
 Most students will take a bus to school, but those in more centralised areas may be able to walk.
 Often, students who live further away will find themselves stuck in traffic when trying to get home if they participate in after-school activities.

 Healthcare in Shanghai

 In Shanghai, the better insurance one has, the better service and benefits they will receive.
 Those who have international health insurance provided by an employer will be able to bypass most queues and many hospitals even offer a ward especially for foreigners.
 Fewer people see these doctors, which means they can devote more time to each patient.

 - CON: Expensive

-Bypassing queues could mean paying 10 times more for a checkup than locals do.
-This may or may not affect an expat, depending on the quality of healthcare their employer offers.
-If expats buy their own health insurance, it will be much more expensive.
+Bypassing queues could mean paying several times more for a checkup than locals do.
+This may or may not affect an expat, depending on the level of healthcare insurance their employer offers.
+If expats buy their own health cover, it will be much more expensive.

 ►See Cost of Living in Shanghai for an overview of living expenses in the city

 "I love that Shanghai is a place for adventure and there’s always something new to do.
 As an expat, I’d say the quality of life is quite good."
 Read more in this interview with Jordan.

 "English as a language is still growing in popularity with the local Shanghai residents, so it is often difficult to communicate if you don’t speak Mandarin.
 However, the city is very efficient and you can always get the address of where you need to go written in Chinese to show a taxi driver."
 Check out our interview with Georgia for more insights into Shanghai life.